projectDT/project-Jenkins/README.md

-# project-Jenkins
+# This is a Readme file for project-Jenkins
-Contains Sample programs for learning Jenkins
+This repo Contains Sample programs for learning Jenkins

+Readme ends here